-Marilyn H. Adsitt - Education and Information Support Services Keith Anderson - Building Services Leah Arnold - Career, Technical and Adult Education Robert Becker - Special Education Andrea Grooms, Ph.D. - Communications, Research and Recruitment Maureen Kaelin - Business Services Colleen Lipponer - Administrative Services Grant Nelsen - Technology Integration Jeanne K. Weber - Regional Information Center Candace White-Ciraco, Ed.D. - Planning and Program Improvement www.esboces.org
+Marilyn H. Adsitt - Education and Information Support Services Keith Anderson - Building Services Leah Arnold - Career, Technical and Adult Education Robert Becker - Special Education Maureen Kaelin - Business Services Colleen Lipponer - Administrative Services Grant Nelsen - Technology Integration Jeanne K. Weber - Regional Information Center Candace White-Ciraco, Ed.D. - Planning and Program Improvement www.esboces.org

 Eastern Suffolk BOCES does not discriminate against any employee, student, applicant for employment, or candidate for enrollment on the basis of gender, race, color, religion or creed, age, weight, national origin, marital status, disability, sexual orientation, military or veteran status, domestic violence vicitim status, genetic predisposition or carrier status, or any other classification protected by Federal, State, or local law.
-This policy of nondiscrimination includes: access by students to educational programs, student act orientes, requires, new and other benefits.
-Eastern Suffolk BOCES fully complies with all applicable rules and regulations pertaining to civil rights for students and employees (e.g., Title IX of the Education Amendments of 1972, §504 of the Rehabilitation Act of 1973, Titles VI and VII of the Civil Rights Act of 1964, Dignity for All Students and employees (e.g., Title IX of the Education Amendments of 1972, §504 of the Rehabilitation Act of 1973, Titles VI and VII of the Civil Rights Act of 1964, Dignity for All Students Act, §303 of Age Discrimination Act of 1975, and the Americans with Disabilities Act of 1990).
-Inquiries regarding the implementation of the above laws should be directed to either of the Eastern Suffolk BOCES Civil Rights Compliance Officers: the Assistant Superintendent for Human Resources, 201 Sunrise Highway, Patchogue, NY 11772, 631-687-3056, ComplianceOfficers@esboces.org; or the Deputy Superintendent for Educational Services, 201 Sunrise Highway, Patchogue, NY 11772, 631-687-3056, ComplianceOfficers@esboces.org.
+This policy of nondiscrimination includes: access by students to educational programs, student activities, recruitment, appointment and promotion of employees, salaries, pay, and other benefits.
+Eastern Suffolk BOCES fully complies with all applicable rules and regulations pertaining to civil rights for students and employees (e.g., Title IX of the Education Amendments of 1972, §504 of the Rehabilitation Act of 1973, Titles VI and VII of the Civil Rights Act of 1964, Dignity for All Students Act, §303 of Age Discrimination Act of 1975, and the Americans with Disabilities Act of 1990).
+Inquiries regarding the implementation of the above laws should be directed to either of the Eastern Suffolk BOCES Civil Rights ComplianceOfficers: the Assistant Superintendent for Human Resources, 201 Sunrise Highway, Patchogue, NY 11772, 631-687-3029, ComplianceOfficers@esboces.org. or the Deputy Superintendent for Educational Services, 201 Sunrise Highway, Patchogue, NY 11772, 631-687-3056, ComplianceOfficers@esboces.org.